 42.5% of respondents in a UK study of 1,003 web users were influenced by grammar and spelling blunders.
 First impressions matter.

 There are professional copywriters who believe that Grammarly sucks.
-They argue Grammarly edits everything that makes the content unique and readable.
+They argue that Grammarly edits elements that make the content unique and readable.

 Read this article to discover grammar mistakes you’re making in your copy and learn how to fix them.